hareshkh/tic-tac-toe-android-app/README.md

-Feel free to send and suggestions or bugs to khanna.haresh@yahoo.co.in
+Feel free to send and suggestions or information about bugs to khanna.haresh@yahoo.co.in